jmMeessen/blog-the-captains-shack/content/post/refactoringAnsible.md

 **[TL;DR]**

-The usefull concept of Ansible roles must be reflected in the maintenance of the site's master Docker-compose.
-This article describes the scripts refactoring to achieve this goal.
+Ansible roles is a very useful concept to turn features on or off.
+But it must also done with the site's master Docker-compose.
+This article describes the script's refactoring to achieve this goal.

 ***